Struct Types

 struct Point { x: i32, y: i32 }

-// A struct with a nested struct occupies the sum of all nested field slots
+// A nested struct is the sum of its nested fields: two Points = 16 bytes.

 A struct with no fields is a zero-sized type.
 See Zero-Sized Types for the general definition.